 • Submit Leadership Action Plan.

-Written Assignment #2: Leadership Action Plan
+Written Assignment #2: Leadership Action Plan (25% of final grade)

 Based on the learning from class, write a paper to outline what you will do next to continue on your leadership development journey.
 Include the following: